agathis-project/salix-arctica/README.md

 #### 3.1.
 Design goals and overall constraints and requirements:

-- operational environmental temperature range at 0W internal power dissipation -40C to 85C.
+- operational environmental temperature range at zero internal power
+  dissipation: -40C to 85C.
   - this is achieved by using components with maximum operational temperature of 85C.

-- operational environmental temperature range at maximum performance power dissipation -40C to 75C.
+- operational environmental temperature range at maximum performance power
+  dissipation: -40C to 75C:
   - internal power dissipation increases device temperature; for the entire module to achieve 85C maximum temperature, the devices running hot should have higher maximum operational temperature.

-- strong preference for devices with full datasheet and free support; NDA is not an option.
+- strong preference for devices with full datasheet and free support.

 - root size excluding connectors - square, side less than 85mm